shuf

 Specifying output file

-option can be used to specify the output file to be used for saving the results.
-You can use this for in-place editing as well, since shuf
+The -o option can be used to specify the output file to be used for saving the results.
+This is more useful for in-place editing, since you can simply use shell redirection to save the output in a different file.

 NUL separator